 and run on sentences dont matter because there are no periods or full stops commas or any punctuation for that matter

-or well small letters and big letters for those who find this vocabulary easier
+or small letters and big letters for those who find this small writing vocabulary easier

-but they are often all too ready to find the shift key to SHOUT AND GET ANNOYED
+but they are often all too ready to locate the shift key to SHOUT AND GET ANNOYED

 You can blame the smartphone

 Yes, sure.
-The smartphone, expediency and the need for brevity are all too easy excuses.
+The smartphone as a text tool is for expediency and the need for brevity are all too easy excuses.

 If you call yourself a writer or an author, then you should have at least some self-respect.
 Clearly, some do not have any at all.

-I would shudder in horror if I failed to use a capital letter for I. I would kick myself if I forgot the apostrophe in it’s.
+I would shudder in horror if I failed to use a capital letter for the first person pronoun, I. I would kick myself if I forgot the apostrophe in it’s.

-wordprocessing the quick brown fox jumped over the lazy dog works just fine without me having to bother with expending the energy to press the shift key just to please YOU
+wordprocessing the quick brown fox jumped over the lazy dog works just fine without me having to bother with expending the energy to press the shift key or add full stops just to please YOU

 It’s about as appealing as going to a dentist that you know doesn’t bother to wash their hands between patients.

 hello derek my name is john smith and im a brilliant writer